 - Alongside other health-related services, social workers can help families understand the services they are eligible for and advocate for the support they need.
-Taken together, social workers are a critical part of ensuring children and young people with life-limiting and life-threatening conditions and their families receive the care and support that caters for all their needs. - According to recent research by the Disabled Children's Partnership (DCP), only a third of parent carers indicated that their disabled child had received social care support related to their disability or condition.10 - As of the 30 September 2023, 7,700 child and family social worker vacancies were recorded in England.11 - Furthermore, the overall vacancy rate stands at 19% with nearly three quarters (74.4%) of vacancies being covered by agency workers.12 - The number of posts being covered by agency workers has increased by 6.1% since 2022 to the point there are currently 7,200 agency social workers in post.13 - As a result, the Department for Education expect the shortfall of child and family social workers compared to demand to increase over the next decade.14
+Taken together, social workers are a critical part of ensuring children and young people with life-limiting and life-threatening conditions and their families receive the care and support that caters for all their needs. - According to recent research by the Disabled Children's Partnership (DCP), only a third of parent carers indicated that their disabled child had received social care support related to their disability or condition. - As of the 30 September 2023, 7,700 child and family social worker vacancies were recorded in England. - Furthermore, the overall vacancy rate stands at 19% with nearly three quarters (74.4%) of vacancies being covered by agency workers.
+10